mahbubur-r/neocortexapi/source/MySEProject/README.md

 ## Results

-We have used around 20 sequences to learn the model.
+We have used multiple sequences to learn the model based on the predicting power consumptions with HTM [probablymarcus.com](https://probablymarcus.com/gorilla/?path=hotgym.clj).
 The test sequences exhibit a pattern where values increase to a peak and then decrease symmetrically, which is characteristic of a sine wave.

 Output result files: [Link](https://github.com/mahbubur-r/neocortexapi/tree/Team_Anomaly_Detection/source/MySEProject/AnomalyDetectionSample/output)